noahwhygodwhy/MCR2/README.md

 2. The Renderer is used to load all textures.
 3. An "Asset" is created, parses all model/blockstate jsons, and is given the mapping of texture names to texture indicies.
 4. A "World" is created, and begins loading chunks, does so with threads to not hold up main thread.
 5. The Renderer draw loop starts.
-This involves
-  a.
-Processing input (WASD/QE/SPACE/SHIFT.
-  b.
-Setting transformation/view/projection matrix uniforms in the shader.
+This involves, processing input (WASD/QE/SPACE/SHIFT, setting transformation/view/projection matrix uniforms in the shader, and drawing each chunk.
-  c.
-Drawing each chunk.